Marcao02/complaw-deeptech/L4/new_L4_architecture.md

 ## Architecture

+*Update from 30 July 2018:* We will not need multiple copies of the AST datastructure, as suggested below.
+Instead, Scala's immutable case classes that make up the AST will have pure functions that, given a small Linking object (for L-AST case) or Typing object (for TL-AST case), each of which contain mostly just a bunch of Maps, returns the richer representations.

 - AST (a collection of types in a module, say) defines the immutable AST.
     - This is the parser's target.
     - We do minimal error checking constructing the AST.
 For example, symbols are not resolved to their definitions.